kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 ### §221.162   Receiver shall file adoption notices.

-A receiver shall, immediately upon assuming control of a carrier, issue and file with the Department an adoption notices as prescribed by §[[Volume 4/A Economic regulations/0221 Tariffs.md#§221.160   Adoption notice.|§221.160]] and 221.161 and shall comply with the requirements of this subpart.
+A receiver shall, immediately upon assuming control of a carrier, issue and file with the Department an adoption notices as prescribed by [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.160   Adoption notice.|§§221.160]] and 221.161 and shall comply with the requirements of this subpart.

 ### §221.163   Agents' and other carriers' tariffs shall reflect adoption.